What is DNG all about?Inspiring & connecting location independent girls around the world

 Thanks to the power of the internet, we can all create a life of freedom that we love.
 We believe that magic happens when like-minded women support each other, both online and offline.

-But we also know that the digital nomad lifestyle can be daunting, lonely and a crazy rollercoaster ride at times.
+But we also know that the digital nomad journey can be daunting, lonely and a crazy rollercoaster ride at times.

 Do any of these sound familiar: